benGigaTech/obsidian-mcp/README.md

 "C:\\Users\\username\\Documents\\MyVault"
 ```

+NOTE FOR WINDOWS: Microsoft OneDrive may cause issues with the vault being visible to the MCP when starting up.
+Paths not within OneDrive are reccomended.

 Restart Claude for Desktop after saving the configuration.
 You should see the hammer icon appear, indicating the server is connected.

 If you have connection issues, check the logs at: